-- Project core team: two or three people that are going to coordinate and guide the bulk of the mapping effort.
+- Project core team: Two or three people who are going to coordinate and guide the bulk of the mapping effort.
 For efficiency’s sake, at least one core team member should have a deep familiarity with the ecosystem in question.

-- Project working group: a larger group (anywhere from 5 to 20 or so) of folks that you might, for instance, invite to participate in a full-day mapping workshop, or a pool from which you draw invitees to shorter working sprints over a longer project.
+- Project working group: A larger group (anywhere from 5 to 20 or so) of folks you might, for instance, invite to participate in a full-day mapping workshop, or a pool from which you draw invitees to shorter working sprints over a longer project.

-- Remaining big-wigs: people who don’t have the attention span to productively contribute—err, I mean, important executives with demanding schedules—but that you’ll want to loop in from time to time.
-Inviting them to a kick-off, a brief one-on-one interview or working session, and a final presentation may be sufficient.
+- Remaining big-wigs: People who don’t have the attention span to productively contribute—err, I mean, important executives with demanding schedules—but who you’ll want to loop in from time to time.
+Inviting them to a kickoff, a brief one-on-one interview or working session, and a final presentation may be sufficient.
 (Unless they are the very person you’re trying to persuade, in which case, lobbying for a day of their time in an expert-led workshop might be better.)

 What’s the best tool for the job?